HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 <hr>

-Copy data from or to a segment or control register.
+Copy data between a general register and a segment or control register.

 #### Format